guettli/programming-guidelines/README.md

 I once gave a DB column the name "failed".
 It was a boolean indicating if the transmission of data to the next system was successful.
-The output as table in the GUI looked confusing for humans.
+The output as a table in the GUI looked confusing for humans.
 The column heading was "failed".
 What should be visible in the cell for failed rows?
 Boolean usually get translated to "Yes/No" or "True/False".
-But if the human brain reads "Yes" or "True" it initially things "all right".
+But if the human brain reads "Yes" or "True" it initially thinks "all right".
 But in this case "Yes" meant "Yes, it failed".
 The next time I will call the column "was\_successful", then "Yes" means "Yes, it was successful".
 Some GUI toolkits render "True" as a green (meaning "everything is ok")